-When applying for a job, it’s best to be honest about any convictions you have – it will protect you against being fired later on if your employer finds out.
-It also develops trust and understanding between you and your boss, and relieves any stress associated with the fear of being found out later
+When applying for employment, it’s best to be honest about any convictions you may have – it will protect you against dismissal later on should your background become known.
+It also develops trust and understanding for yourself and the employer, and relieves any stress associated with the fear of being found out later

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.